Lantern acquired in April 2003.

 The reflector hinges to the side.
-There is not much space between the canopy and reflector when it is in position, so I'd imagine that this lantern was intended for remote gear only.
-When originally acquired, a porcelain cable clamp was fitted to the left of the connector block, however, as soon as its holding screw was loosened, one section broke into two pieces.
-The damage is repairable, and when the lantern undergoes a full clean-up, the clamp will probably be re-fitted to the lantern.
+There is not much space between the canopy and reflector when it is in position, so I'd imagine that this lantern was intended for remote gear only, given the typical size of control gear when this lantern was produced.
+Modern gear might just be able to fit, however.
+When acquired, a porcelain cable clamp was fitted to the left of the connector block, however, as soon as its holding screw was loosened, one section broke into two pieces.

 The lantern was powered up on 23rd April 2003, using the first Alpha 1's remote gear to power the lamp.
 The object inside the bowl is a piece of the porcelain cable clamp (mentioned above) - it is meant to be behind the reflector so I know where it is, but seems to have escaped into the bowl for this photograph!

 The lantern was attached to a wall bracket on Thursday, 17th May 2018.

 The lantern now has its own control gear, and it works rather well!